-Leonard knows his name, and is our 'go to' kitty in the bathroom he has claimed as 'his space'.... we constantly put kittens with him and he enjoys their antics....he's like their honorary 'uncle'!!
+Leonard knows his name, & in the bathroom he had as his healing space.... we constantly put kittens with him and he enjoys their antics....he's became their honorary 'uncle'!!

 Take look at his video with foster kittens!

 Leonard is now up-to-date on vaccines and ready to roll.
-He's been around a gentle Bassett Hound, he just leaves plenty of space between him and the dog...he doesn't run away so chances are he would do fine with a gentle dog.
+He's got full run of the house, & has been around a gentle Bassett Hound, Leonard just leaves plenty of space between him and the dog...he doesn't run away so chances are he would do fine with a gentle dog.